-To get the status ‘wrong’, means either that you have treated your PA as self-employed when the relationship suggests they should be employed or – more rarely – you have taken on your PA as employed when the relationship suggests they should be self-employed.
+To get the status ‘wrong’, means either that you have treated your PA as self-employed when HMRC say that the relationship means they should be employed or – more rarely – you have taken on your PA as employed when HMRC believe relationship means they should be self-employed.

-In the latter situation (taking on your PA as employed when they should be self-employed), HMRC are unlikely to have any issues with you if you have operated Pay As You Earn (PAYE) unnecessarily, because there is unlikely to be any loss of tax.
-Therefore you may decide between you to draw a line under the past and just work on the basis of a self-employed relationship going forward.
+In the latter situation (taking on your PA as employed when they should be self-employed), HMRC are unlikely to have any issues with you if you have operated Pay As You Earn (PAYE) unnecessarily, because there is unlikely to be any loss of tax to HMRC (as PAYE tax and NIC deducted from your PA’s wages will usually be more than would be due as a self employed person).
+Therefore you and your PA may decide between you to draw a line under the past and just work on the basis of a self-employed relationship going forward.

-If you do feel very strongly about retrospectively reclassifying your PA as self-employed, you should speak to the Employer Helpline to get some advice on what to do (you will also have to make sure your PA understands what you are doing, so that they can regularise their position with HMRC as a self-employed person).
+If you do feel very strongly about retrospectively reclassifying your PA as self-employed to claim back the overpaid PAYE, you should speak to the Employer Helpline to get some advice on what to do (you will also have to make sure your PA understands what you are doing, so that they can regularise their position with HMRC as a self-employed person).

 National Insurance Contributions and Employers Office